ericoamarante/rickandmorty/README.md

 # Rick and Morty Script

-### requirements
+## Requirements
-To work perfectly you need to have python version 3.9.1 installed on your machine[Python](https://www.python.org/downloads/release/python-391/).
+To work perfectly you need to have [Python](https://www.python.org/downloads/release/python-391/) version 3.9.1 installed on your machine.

 ## Installation